codingPhuc/obsidian_git_discreteMath/exam.md

 conserve : you will be banned from the exam , if you dont go to school today

-c /  I will go to the bec
+c /  I will go to the beach in any hot day